iszczesniak/cpp/memory/index.md

 ## Local vs dynamic data

-Allocation on the stack is fast: it's only necessary to increase (or decrease, depending on the system architecture) the stack pointer (a.k.a. the stack register) by the size of the data needed.  *No memory allocation is faster.* If an operating system supports it, the stack can have more memory allocated automatically when needed, i.e., without the process requesting is explicitly.
+Allocation on the stack is the fastest: it's only necessary to increase (or decrease, depending on the processor architecture) the stack pointer (a.k.a. the stack register) by the size of the memory needed.

+A stack can be of fixed size or it can grow automatically: more memory can be allocated for the stack without the process requesting it explicitly, if an operating system can do this.
+If not, the process is killed with an error in the case of stack overflow.

 The following code tests how big a stack is, and whether an operating system automatically allocates more memory for the stack.
 A function